tolking/blog/blog/lib/vuepress-plugin-blog-multidir.md

 ---
 ```

-A list of home pages will displayed。
+A list of home pages will displayed.

 ``` md
 // posts -> test.md